Ferrum — GA4GH infrastructure that actually runs.

 Evidence you can inspect

-Core code and demos are public; HelixTest runs in CI against Ferrum.
-Apache-2.0 components where stated; BUSL-1.1 covers the integrated stack with a clear research allowance and four-year conversion to Apache-2.0 (see LICENSE).
+Five public repositories form the GA4GH stack: Ferrum (data/compute), ga4gh-infra (identity), Lab Kit (deploy), Demo (benchmark), and HelixTest (conformance).
+Apache-2.0 where stated; BUSL-1.1 covers the integrated Ferrum runtime with a clear research allowance and four-year conversion to Apache-2.0 (see LICENSE).

 Why Ferrum exists